Dawson's Field hijackings

 In September 1970, members of the Popular Front for the Liberation of Palestine (PFLP) hijacked four airliners bound for New York City and one for London.
 Three aircraft were forced to land at Dawson's Field, a remote desert airstrip near Zarqa, Jordan, formerly Royal Air Force Station Zarqa, which then became PFLP's "Revolutionary Airport".
 By the end of the incident, one hijacker had been killed and one injury reported.
-This was the second instance of mass aircraft hijacking, after an escape from communist Czechoslovakia in 1950.
+This was the second instance of mass aircraft hijacking, after three aircraft from communist Czechoslovakia were hijacked and taken to Munich, West Germany, in 1950.